 G2 reviews generally praise LinearB’s core features, such as flow management and insightful analytics.
 However, some users have reported challenges with complexity and the learning curve.

 Waydev is an engineering analytics solution with a focus on Agile methodologies.
-It provides in-depth visibility into development velocity, resource allocation, and delivery efficiency.
+It provides in-depth visibility into development velocity, resource allocation, and delivery efficiency, and enables teams to analyze work patterns to improve productivity and identify bottlenecks.

 Key Features: